f0rc3ps/ub1nu11/README.md

 # ub1nu11
 ***In development***

-ub1nu11 is a strong IT multi-management platform containing many instruments and techniques.
+ub1nu11 is a strong IT security and multi-management platform containing many instruments and techniques.
 This system is compatible with Debian and Ubuntu servers - the latest versions!

 ------------------------------------------------------------------------